DHashToken/DHashToken-Sale-Contracts/README.md

-# Simple Token Sale Contracts
+# Dhash Token Sale Contracts

 [Simple Token][website-url] is the bridge between crypto-currencies and mainstream consumer apps.
 Learn more about the project in the [documentation][documentation-url].